Kevin Surace

 They never send a push.
 They never generate a code.
 They never ask the user to approve anything.
 There is nothing to phish, nothing to relay, nothing to intercept.

-If Doordash had deployed Token, the attacker’s entire playbook would have collapsed instantly.
+If DoorDash had deployed Token, the attacker’s entire playbook would have collapsed instantly.
 The phishing email would have been irrelevant.
 The spoofed request would have failed.
 No fingerprint means no signature.
 No proximity means no authentication.
 No domain match means no access.

-This is the difference between legacy MFA and phishing resistant biometric FIDO2 authentication.
+This is the difference between legacy MFA and phishing-resistant biometric FIDO2 authentication.
 One trusts the user and gets breached.
 The other trusts cryptography and stops the breach cold.

-Doordash is not alone.
+DoorDash is not alone.
 Every enterprise still running legacy MFA is heading toward the same headline.

 It does not matter how large the company is.
 It does not matter how trained the users are.
 Modern attackers only need a moment.
 Legacy MFA gives them everything else.